rbw/aiosnow/docs/reference/models/index.rst

 Models
 ======

-To perform API operations, an API model object must be created, either via the :class:`~aiosnow.Client` factory method or by importing and instantiating the model class directly.
+To perform API operations, a Model object must first be created.
+This is done either via a :class:`~aiosnow.Client` factory method, or by importing and instantiating the desired concrete Model directly.

-Concrete models, such as those of :class:`~aiosnow.models.TableModel` type, are modelled after ServiceNow API resources.
+Concrete built-in Models, such as those of :class:`~aiosnow.models.TableModel` type, are modelled after default ServiceNow API resources.

 .. toctree::